Jaghwani/Identify_Customer_Segments/README.md

 ## File Descriptions <a name="files"></a>

-There are 1 notebook available here to showcase work related to the above questions.
+There are 1 notebook available here to showcase important steps when dealling with identify customer segments.
+In addition to some other files (images, excel) used to explain my decisions in notebook.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>